 In addition to workshops and an introductory boot camp, programs typically include regular seminars and reading groups.
 Other events include our on-campus Richard M. Karp Distinguished Lecture Series

-, which serves a broad scientific audience, and is held in Sutardja Dai Hall.
+, which serves a broad scientific audience.
 Outreach activities supporting the Institute's goal of increasing public awareness and understanding of theoretical computer science include the Theoretically Speaking